-The Copper-T is immediately effective after inserted.
-No backup method is needed to prevent pregnancy after insertion.
-The Mirena and Skyla may also be effective immediately after insertion so long as they were inserted during a menstrual period.
-Otherwise, women will need to use a backup method for the first week.
+The Copper-T is immediately effective after it's inserted: no backup method is needed to prevent pregnancy after insertion.
+The Mirena and Skyla may also be effective immediately after insertion so long as they are inserted during a menstrual period; otherwise, you will need to use a backup method for the first week.

 For anyone using any IUD, you're going to need to be okay with a few basic things:

-If you have never been pregnant before -- whether you had a child or terminated a pregnancy -- your healthcare provider may not advise an IUD because the size of your uterus can make insertion or wear less comfortable -- though usually only slightly -- and not having been pregnant before does put you at a slightly higher risk of your body expelling the device.
+If you have never been pregnant before -- neither having had a child nor having terminated a pregnancy -- your healthcare provider may not advise an IUD because the size of your uterus can make insertion or wear less comfortable -- though usually only slightly -- and not having been pregnant before does put you at a slightly higher risk of your body expelling the device.
 Those issues don't present dangers, just possibly extra discomfort, or the inconvenience of paying a lot for a method only to have it not work for you, or to have to pay for it again and have it inserted again if it expels.